Top 10 questions-hosted pbx

 1)Will I get the features I need?

-You should compile a list of the primary features that you will require for a communications solution that fits your business size and operation.
-It should have the most important, absolutely needed features first, all of which are deal killers if a particular provider does include not them.
-Then it should have a list of less important features which would be beneficial, but not imperative if they are not included.
-These less needed features are the ones that you might actually find will become more important as time goes on, so treat them accordingly; they are not deal killers, but still carry weight.
-Then use this list to ask the exact pricing today, and the pricing changes that might occur if any additional features are added at a later date.
+You should compile a list of the primary features that are absolutely necessary for your business model, size and operation.
+Your list should have the most important, "absolutely required" features first, all of which are real deal killers if a particular provider does not offer them.
+Then it should have the less important features, which would be considered beneficial, (but not imperative) if they were not included.
+These less critical features are the ones that you might actually find could become more important as time goes on, so treat them accordingly; they are not deal killers, but still carry weight.
+Then use this list to determine exact pricing, and the pricing changes that might occur if any additional features are added at a later date.
 These additional features can be categorized in two types, ones that are optional and available today (pricing known), and ones that may yet be developed (many times touted by the salesperson as coming soon).
-Ask if there will be an additional charge, such as a setup or one time fee, in addition to the monthly cost if a feature is added at a later date.
+Ask if there will be an additional charge, such as a setup or one time fee, in addition to the monthly cost, if a voip phone feature is added at a later date.
 How about the ones that might be developed?

 2)What equipment will I need?